OctopusDeploy/blog/blog/2022-q3/different-types-of-tests/index.md

 ## Manual vs. automated tests

 Software tests can be manual or automatic.
 A person carries out a manual test.
 A person will click through an application and use it to find any bugs.
 Automated tests are scripted in advance and executed by a machine.
 Automated tests compare an expected result with the actual result.
 Both methods of testing have their place in a software application.
 A manual test is much slower and requires an environment for the tester.
-As developers must write automated tests in advance, the errors found in manual testing can inform and turn into automated tests to strengthen the test harness.
+As developers must write automated tests in advance, the errors found in manual testing can inform and turn into automated tests to strengthen the test suite.
 Manual tests are suitable for cases where opinion and nuance play a role, such as UX or user experience.
-There is no deterministic result for an automated test to check in these cases.
+There is no pre-determined result for an automated test to check in these cases.

 Automated tests are near-instant and execute in the hundreds or thousands at runtime.
 Automated tests check for functionality and ensure that every line of code and feature works as intended.
 In a DevOps process, automated tests enable continuous delivery.
 Automated tests will have a rating of test coverage.
-When developers add new features to a release, developers can run the test harness to identify whether test coverage has decreased.
+When developers add new features to a release, developers can run the tests to identify whether test coverage has decreased.
 Developers can pinpoint where tests fail to fix bugs for the new release.

-Manual and automated tests are two methods of testing.
-Manual testing can be helpful in cases where opinion may be necessary.
-Manual testing may also inform developers which tests to automate.
-Automated tests work well in a DevOps strategy as automated tests are quicker than manual testing.
-Automated tests help give test coverage over the whole application and help identify bugs quickly when tests fail.
+Automated tests complement a continuous delivery DevOps strategy.
+The more tests are automated, the faster an application can iterate and cycle through the DevOps loop of building, testing, and releasing.

 ## Functional and non-functional tests